Mnky313/SamsungImageRepacker/README.md

 Copy stock firmware images (BL_\*.tar.md5, AP_\*.tar.md5, CP_\*.tar.md5, CSC_\*.tar.md5) to the Stock folder (if you want to pre-patch the AP file with magisk that also works just make sure it's named AP_\*)

-Modify the Mods/bloatware.txt file with the list of packages you want to remove, I included mine however mine also removes play services and related item because I replace them with microG (as well as breaks bluetooth support, never bothered to figure out what causes that as I don't use bluetooth so I just leave it off)
+Modify the Mods/bloatware.txt file with the list of packages you want to remove, I included mine however mine also removes play services and related items because I replace them with microG (as well as breaks bluetooth support, never bothered to figure out what causes that as I don't use bluetooth so I just leave it off)

 (if you want to manually mess with the filesystem check out the manual instructions later on)